Blockchain glossary: Every crypto phrase you need to know

 Below is an alphabetical glossary of blockchain terms you might find useful.
 Note: It's far from an exhaustive list of terms and phrases, but covers the basics.

-To "ape" into something is to recklessly invest in the hopes of short term profit.
-Everyone knows scams are abound, and careful investors do research to vet a cryptocurrency or NFT project to ensure it's safe.
+To "ape" into something is to recklessly invest in the hopes of short-term profit.
+Everyone knows scams abound, and careful investors do research to vet a cryptocurrency or NFT project to ensure it's safe.
 To "ape" into a project is to see its value rising and to throw money into it hoping for the best.

 Your bags are investments you hold over a long period of time, often ones that have performed poorly.
 "Hopefully the bullrun pumps my bags."